- Master of Science

 - Associate of Arts in Music, Southwestern Assemblies of God University, Waxahachie, Texas

 The human experience is vast, often accompanied by a variety of emotions and lessons.
 At times, the emotions can become overwhelming; at times, the lessons may seem to suggest hopelessness.
-Though such emotions and perceived lessons may seem like permanent realities, clinicians are given the blessed opportunity to see that not be the case for many clients.
-I purpose to partner with clients and help them reach feelings of peace, satisfaction, and contentment.
-I strive to bring clinical insight and expertise into the counseling setting, helping clients to bring out their most vulnerable and seemingly irreparable parts of themselves.
+Though these emotions and perceived lessons may seem like permanent realities, clinicians are given the beautiful opportunity to witness overcoming and healing.
+I purpose to partner with clients/families and help them reach feelings of peace, satisfaction, and contentment.
+I strive to bring clinical insight and expertise into the counseling setting, helping clients/families to bring out their most vulnerable and seemingly irreparable parts of themselves.
 When transparency and vulnerability meet clinical insight and evidence-based treatment, miracles can happen.
 Being a clinician is an honor, and I hope to play a healing role in the lives of those I get to be a part of.